SayHelloGmbH/shp_gantrisch_adb/README.md

 version [here](https://angebote.paerke.ch/de/settings).

-When the plugin is first installed, you will need to manually create the database tables using the SQL script in vendor/parks*api/database/database.sql.
+When the plugin is first installed, you will need to manually create the database tables using the SQL script in _vendor/parks_api/database/database.sql_.
 You can use WP CLI for this: `wp db import database.sql`.
-Then call the API script in the browser (see \_Manual Update* below.)
+Then call the API script in the browser (see **Manual Update** below.)

 ### Version